 It didn’t hurt, either, that it was 70 degrees and there were blue skies before tipoff—an experience you just don’t get for an evening game in the Pacific Northwest.

 Inside the arena, the building glows.
 The purple radiance complements the sea of yellow jerseys, but while that might appeal to cameras and hometown enthusiasts, it’s cringe-worthy for someone who has spent his entire life despising such colors.

 The nice part about Los Angeles being so close to Portland (relatively speaking) is that it wasn’t just that awful purple and gold roaming the halls.
 Red and black attire could be spotted on fans—myself included— at almost every corner, and there’s nothing like high-fiving strangers, knowing you have at least one thing in common.

 To the Staples Center’s credit, the staff knows how to treat its visitors.
-If you want a picture taken by the court, ushers will accommodate your request in the friendliest of manners.
-If you want to buy a beverage, they’ll joke about your team, then remind you that we’re all trying to co-exist while enjoying the world of sports (even if the beverage is $12…).
+If you want a picture taken by the court, ushers will help without question.
+If you want to buy a beverage (a $12 beverage, by the way), they’ll take a shot at your team before laughing and engaging in friendly banter.

 Staples may be a road venue for the Trail Blazers, but everybody there knows how to treat a fan regardless of his or her affiliation.

 Blazers Fan annoy meee sooo muchhh